 Once a unit of measure has been constructed, it can be manipulated in many

 ways just like a double variable.
-The application developer should look
+Some examples are:

 Note that the unit type is preserved in arithmetic.
 That means you can mix